Sudhanshu135/HealthXAI-HackOrbit/README.md

   A brilliantly designed interface offering a personalized health experience.
 It includes an **Interactive 3D Lifestyle Avatar** — a virtual model that reflects your posture, health state, and activity in real time.

   **🧾 Description:** A visually rich dashboard integrating personal health stats with dynamic 3D visualization.
-  **⚙️ Built With:** WebGL, Three.js, Next JS , Tailwind CSS ,and real-time data integration.
+  **⚙️ Built With:** WebGL, Three.js, Next JS, Tailwind CSS, and real-time data integration.
   **🧩 Solves:** Lack of visual engagement and personalization in traditional health platforms.

 ---